 Ditched August 21, 1945 after midnight

-On August 15, 1945 after the surrender of Japan, U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender and bring all of Japan's defensive plans.
-Japanese Army Chief of Staff General Umezu refused to participate and delegated the task to Lt.
+On August 15, 1945 after the surrender of Japan, General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the official surrender of Japan and bring all defensive plans.
+Japanese Army Chief of Staff Yoshijirō Umezu refused to participate and delegated the task to Lt.
 General Torashirō Kawabe who then picked fifteen of his staff staff to accompany him.
 Due to delays, the meeting was rescheduled to August 19, 1945.